-According to the National Council of Real Estate Investment Fiduciaries (NCREIF), timberland investments have delivered a 10-year cumulative return of 7.44%2 as of December 31, 2014, while Molpus-managed timberlands have performed significantly better than the NCREIF returns over that same time period3.
-We believe that our return numbers speak clearly that the Molpus team makes a difference for our clients.
+According to the National Council of Real Estate Investment Fiduciaries (NCREIF), timberland investments have delivered a 10-year annualized return of 5.72%2 as of March 31, 2017, while Molpus-managed timberlands have performed significantly better than the NCREIF returns over that same time period.3 We believe that our return numbers show that the Molpus team makes a difference for our clients.

 1 Source: Stats of major TIMOs, REITs and Weyerhaeuser per James W. Sewell Company.